The Novitiate

 • Monthly formation group meetings

-• Quarterly chapter meetings with the entire Order
+• Quarterly chapter meetings with the broader Order

-Most novices begin their novitiate in October with an individually directed eight-month “retreat in everyday life” known as the 19th Annotation of St. Ignatius’ Spiritual Exercises, the purpose of which is to:
+At some point in their formation, novices will also undertake an individually directed eight-month “retreat in everyday life” known as the 19th Annotation of St. Ignatius’ Spiritual Exercises, the purpose of which is to:

 • Deepen intimacy with Jesus